Do Large Language Models Pay Similar Attention Like Human Programmers When Generating Code?: MOTIVATION AND PRELIMINARIES

 In this work, we focus on code generation tasks that generate a function from a natural language description.
-Since the breakthrough from OpenAI Codex and GitHub Copilot in 2021, this kind of code generation task has become increasingly popular in the research community.
+Since the breakthrough of OpenAI's Codex model in 2021~\cite{chen2021codex}, this kind of code generation task has become increasingly popular in the research community.
 In this task setting, given a function header and a task description in natural language, an LLM is expected to complete the function according to the task description.
 Figure~\ref{fig:code_generation_example} shows an example.

 Code generation models are often evaluated on crowd-sourced programming benchmarks.
-OpenAI developed a Python programming benchmark called HumanEval and used it to evaluate the original Codex model and its variants~\cite{chen2021codex}.
+OpenAI developed a programming benchmark called HumanEval and used it to evaluate the original Codex model and its variants~\cite{chen2021codex}.
 HumanEval~\cite{chen2021codex} includes 164 Python programming tasks and ground-truth solutions.
 It is by far the most popular benchmark and has been used to evaluate most LLM-based code generation models.
-Besides, MBPP is a large benchmark~\cite{austin2021program} with about 1,000 crowd-sourced entry-level Python programming problems and solutions.
-CodeXGLUE is another large benchmark that not only covers code generation tasks but also code translation and code summarization tasks~\cite{lu2021codexglue}.
-APPS includes 10K coding practice tasks from multiple websites such as CodeWars and AtCoder~\cite{hendrycksapps2021}.
-CodeContests includes 13.5K coding competition tasks with more test cases than APPS~\cite{li2022competition}.
+Besides, MBPP is a large benchmark~\cite{austin2021program} with 974 crowd-sourced programming tasks and solutions.
+Both HumanEval and MBPP include test cases to evaluate the functional correctness of generated code.